 - Judge Haight does not issue written instructions for attorneys.
 Generally, she rules from the bench.

 - Judge Haight waives time restrictions for in limine motions if good cause is shown.

 - Briefs should be carefully researched and succinct.
 Pet peeve: Overly long briefs with improper citations.

 - Settlement Conferences

 - Judge Haight encourages settlement conferences, which she personally conducts.
 Conferences are usually held in chambers.
-Judge Haight accommodates requests for early conferences, and will conduct a conference on the day of the trial if necessary.
+Judge Haight accommodates requests for early conferences.
 She will not speak with clients about settlement.

 - Alternative Dispute Resolution